 Current Land Use and Development Patterns.
 The Rotary Park neighborhood is largely comprised of land owned by the city and school district.
 The Barre City Elementary and Middle School straddles the line between Barre City and Town.
-The city-owned Rotary Park includes nearly 20 acres developed with a variety of recreation facilities.
+The city-owned Rotary Park includes 22 acres developed with a variety of recreation facilities, including the municipal pool.
 The park includes a significant amount of frontage on the river.